Mauriceac/slack-rag-chatbot/README.md

 ## Setup
 This setup lets you run the chatbot locally.

+1. Create a Slack App and install it in your workspace.
+Go to the [Slack documentation](https://api.slack.com) for more information or the [Slack Bolt tutorial](https://slack.dev/bolt-js/tutorial/getting-started) for a step-by-step tutorial that can help you out.
-1. Clone this repository.
+2. Clone this repository.
-2. Install dependencies.
+3. Install dependencies.
 ```bash
 npm install
 ```
-3. Create a `.env` file and add your API keys.
+1. Create a `.env` file and add your API keys.
 Your `.env` file should look like this:
 ```
 GROUNDX_API_KEY="<YOUR_GROUNDX_API_KEY>"
 OPENAI_API_KEY="<YOUR_OPENAI_API_KEY>"